slouchart/pyetllib/README.md

 ### `etllib`
 A suite of classes and utility functions to help create powerful data jobs
-* a data collector
+* data transformations as functions and decorators
-* an execution context
+* smart execution context
+* job management and fancy logging
 * functions to load and render Jinja templates
 * functions to publish to streams